mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 3. Create child pages by clicking the `+` button next to an existing page.

 ![Figure 2: Understanding the options on Site Pages.](../../../../../images/site-pages-breakdown.png)

+Likewise, you can do several thing from the Page Tree View:

+1. Open the Actions Menu next to a page or Page Set to add or configure a page or Page Set.

+2. Create child pages by selecting the *Add Page* action for an existing page.

+3. Use the search bar to quickly find a page.

+4.  click the *View in Page Administration* link to go to the Page Administration to manage the page further.

 Adding a child page creates child pages in the hierarchy below the page you've selected.
 You can nest pages as deep as you like.